 It’s common to have weeds throughout your lawn after winter if you’ve let your garden maintenance go.
 The weeds may have been dormant for a while, or maybe they have blown in recently.
 Many types of weeds can be pulled out by hand, although that can be quite time-consuming.

-Amico provides a lawn weed control service that becomes very popular this time of year.
+Amico provides a weed control service that becomes very popular this time of year.
 We also offer weed prevention advice, so weeds don’t become such a significant issue in the future.

 Spring is the perfect time to give your lawn a boost, but don’t go overboard.
 Overfeeding during spring is not recommended but a common mistake we see around Sydney.
 Some light dusting with inorganic or organic fertilisers should be enough.